Manage published listings

 - If the new group is effectively the same listing, renew the sold-out or expired listing and update it before putting it back online.

-If you complete a sale outside the app, open Manage Inventory right away so buyers do not see animals that are no longer available.
+If you complete a sale outside the app, open Cash Sale right away.
+It reduces the quantities that sold and generates the buyer’s code in one step, so buyers do not see animals that are no longer available.

 Update listing status